philarkwright/DGA-Detection/README.md

 ## Potential Issues
 When running the install.sh file please note that the git:// protocol uses port 9418, so you should make sure your firewall allows outbound connections to this port.

-As this project is still very much in development, some features still haven't been added, e.g. a domain whitelist feature.
+This project is still very much in development.

+NOTE: Whitelist features uses the Alexa Top 1m.

 Contact me via Twitter @philarkwright